digital0iced0/headquarters/README.md

 * `/hq.start myhq` -- Starts a headquarter at your nearest Tool Cupboard with the name "myhq".
 * `/hq.disband` -- (Founder Only) Allows you to disband your current headquarter.
 * `/hq.ffa` -- Provides details on how long until free for all is activated.
 * `/hq.check` -- Checks if there is a headquarter at this location, and lets the player know the actual protection level of that headquarter.
+Also lets the player know all protection related config values.
 * `/hq.teleport` -- If enabled, allows player to teleport to their HQ.

 ## Configuration